niklasf/shakmaty/README.md

 License
 -------

-Shakmaty is licensed under the GPL3.
+Shakmaty is licensed under the GPL-3.0 (or any later version at your option).
 See the COPYING file for the full license text.